dayvson/libvmod-api-auth/README.md

 All the functions listed here can be used VCL files

-####dbconnect
+####database
+It is responsible to connect define which database VARNISH will use you can choose between Mongodb or Redis.

+database(STRING database_name)

+#####Arguments:
+  database_name        -> Your database name (mongodb or redis)

+####database_connect
-It is responsible to connect VARNISH to your Mongodb instance this function returns is VOID
+It is responsible to connect VARNISH to your Mongodb/Redis instance this function returns is VOID

-dbconnect(STRING host, INT port, STRING database.collection)
+database_connect(STRING host, INT port, STRING database.collection)

 #####Arguments:
   host                -> Your mongodb host name